 If everyone’s feeling a bit pooped from walking, consider getting onboard the Downtown Connection — a free hop-on/hop-off bus service for getting around the Financial District that will take you past iconic sights such as the New York Stock Exchange, the Federal Reserve Bank and Trinity Church — as well as the South Street Seaport.

 Next — a fairly easy stroll through SoHo (there’s a Bloomingdale’s outpost there now) and TriBeCa to Greenwich Village to wander the narrow streets dotted with 19th-century brick buildings.
-It’s a perfect neighborhood for self-guided walking tours; don’t miss Bleecker Street for yummy cupcakes from Magnolia Bakery and Bedford Street to see the neighborhood’s narrowest house at No. 75 1/2 (the oldest is, and No. 102 is an off-kilter chalet).
+It’s a perfect neighborhood for self-guided walking tours; don’t miss Bleecker Street for yummy cupcakes from Magnolia Bakery and Bedford Street to see the neighborhood’s narrowest house at No. 75 1/2 (the oldest is No.77, and No. 102 is an off-kilter chalet).
 Check out Grove’s Court (Grove Street between Seventh Avenue South and Hudson Street), where O. Henry wrote The Last Leaf, and Patchin Place on West 10th Street for the city’s last functioning gas lamp.
 Of course, you must walk through Stanford White-designed arch in Washington Square.

 Later, head north to 14th Street and Union Square, a great spot for kicking back and people-watching or listening to musical acts in the small pavilion on the north side.
 Don’t forget to check out the amazing statue of the Marquis de Lafayette.
 It was sculpted by Bartholdi, who also sculpted the Statue of Liberty.
 Have dinner nearby at Rosa Mexicano, where adults can enjoy crabmeat enchiladas and delicious tableside guacamole, and kids get their own “Young Amigos” menu.